Lalit2109/lastsync/azure-pipelines/geo-replication-monitor/log-analytics-dashboard-setup.md

 ## Overview

 The PowerShell script sends monitoring data to a Log Analytics workspace using the **Data Collector API**.
-This data is stored in a custom table called `InfraMonitoring_CL` (the `_CL` suffix indicates a custom log).
-This generic table structure allows you to add other infrastructure monitoring data in the future.
+This data is stored in a custom table called `StorageGeoReplication_CL` (the `_CL` suffix indicates a custom log).
+This table is specifically designed for storage account geo-replication monitoring.

+> **Note**: If you see double suffixes in your table (like `IsGeoReplicated_b_b` instead of `IsGeoReplicated_b`), it means the schema was created incorrectly on first ingestion.
+The script now uses `StorageGeoReplication` to create a table with the correct schema.
+If you need to keep using an old table, update all queries to use the double-suffixed field names (e.g., `IsGeoReplicated_b_b`, `HasReadAccess_b_b`, `GeoReplicationStatus_s_s`).

 ## Step 1: Create or Identify Log Analytics Workspace